prakashsinhab/PDFQube/README.md

 =======

 Open source Sonar PDF plugin for ant projects.
-The goal of this project was to create a sonar pdf reporting plugin for ant projects, since there was no free plugins avaiable for ant projects.
+The goal of this project was to create a sonar pdf reporting plugin for ant projects, since there was no free plugins available for ant projects.

-Note: Still in alpha phase and thus NEEDS LOT OF ENHANCEMENTS, watch out for more updates.

 How to use: